On the representability of actions of unital algebras: Introduction

-More recently, G.~Janelidze proposed in~\cite{WRA} the notion of \emph{weakly action representable} category.
-This weaker condition requires for each object $X$ in a semi-abelian category $\C$, the existence of a \emph{weakly representing object} $T=T(X)$ along with a natural monomorphism of functors $\tau \colon \Act(-,X)\rightarrowtail\Hom_\C(-,T)$.
+More recently, G.~Janelidze introduced in~\cite{WRA} the notion of \emph{weak action representability}.
+This condition requires for each object $X$ of a semi-abelian category the existence of a \emph{weak representation} of the actions on $X$, i.e., an object $T(X)$ along with a natural monomorphism of functors $\SplExt(-,X) \rightarrowtail \Hom(-,T(X))$.
 Examples of weakly action representable categories are the variety of associative algebras~\cite{WRA} and the variety of Leibniz algebras~\cite{CigoliManciniMetere}.

-In~\cite{WRAAlg}, the concept of weakly representable actions was explored within the framework of varieties of non-associative algebras over a field.
-The authors worked toward the construction of an \emph{external} weakly representing object $\E(X)$ for actions on/split extensions of an object $X$ of a variety of non-associative algebras $\V$.
-They actually obtained a \emph{partial algebra}, called \emph{external weak actor} of $X$, together with a monomorphism of functors ${\SplExt(-,X) \rightarrowtail \Hom(U(-),\E(X))}$, where $U$ is the forgetful functor from $\V$ to the category of partial algebras.
+In~\cite{WRAAlg}, the authors explored the concept of weak action representability within the framework of varieties of non-associative algebras over a field.
+They worked towards the construction of an external weakly representing object $\E(X)$ for actions on an object $X$ of a variety of non-associative algebras $\V$.
+They actually obtained a \emph{partial algebra} $\E(X)$, called \emph{external weak actor} of $X$, together with a monomorphism of functors $\SplExt(-,X) \rightarrowtail \Hom_\PAlg(\widetilde{U}(-),\E(X))$, where $\PAlg$ is the category of partial algebras and $\widetilde{U} \colon \V \to \PAlg$ denotes the forgetful functor.

-G.~Janelidze later extended the notions of action accessibility and (weak) action representability to the broader setting of \emph{ideally exact categories}~\cite{IdeallyExact}, which were introduced as a generalization of semi-abelian categories in order to include relevant examples of \emph{non-pointed} categories, such as the categories $\Ring$ and $\CRing$ of (commutative) unitary rings, the category $\MV$ of \emph{MV-algebras}, and any category of unitary algebras.
-It was shown that both $\Ring$ and $\CRing$ are action representable categories.
+G.~Janelidze later extended the notions of action accessibility and (weak) action representability to the broader setting of \emph{ideally exact categories}~\cite{IdeallyExact}, which were introduced as a generalization of semi-abelian categories in order to include relevant examples of non-pointed categories, such as the categories $\Ring$ and $\CRing$ of unital rings and unital commutative rings, all non-trivial protomodular varieties of universal algebras, and any cotopos.
+In this context, the action representability of an ideally exact category~$\U$ is defined relative to the semi-abelian category $(\U \downarrow 0)$, where~$0$ denotes the initial object of $\U$--see \Cref{def_act_repr}.
+It was also shown in~\cite{IdeallyExact} that both $\Ring$ and $\CRing$ are action representable in this broader sense.

+The aim of this manuscript is to study the representability of actions within the setting of categories of unital non-associative algebras.
+After recalling the necessary background in Sections \ref{SecVar} and \ref{SecAct}, we show in \Cref{SecIdEx} that in general a category of unital algebras fails to be action representable.
+In fact, we prove that the categories of unital algebras and unital commutative algebras (both not necessarily associative) are not even action accessible.